5 Security Tips for Working Remotely

 If you use Safari, Chrome, or Firefox as your browser, the good news is that they have password managers already built in.
 Additionally, there are tons of free password managers if you use different browsers and want to have your passwords accessible across all devices.

-4) Keep All Devices Security Patched.
+Keep All Devices Security Patched

-Most IT providers will do this for you, but when working at home, it can sometimes be missed if your device is not in regular contact with the server that controls patch management.
+Most IT support providers will do this for you, but when working at home, it can sometimes be missed if your device is not in regular contact with the server that controls patch management.

 It’s also worth noting that if you are using a non-company device or computer for work, then it’s your personal responsibility to keep this updated.